MobileFirst-Platform-Developer-Center/DevCenter/_posts/2016/2016-08-04-MFP-React-Weather.md

 ---
-title: IBM MobileFirst Platform's Foundation 8.0 integration with Weather Service offered on Bluemix in combination with Facebook's ReactJS
+title: IBM MobileFirst Foundation 8.0 integration with Weather Service offered on Bluemix in combination with Facebook's ReactJS
 date: 2016-08-04 22:11:23.000000000 +02:00
 tags:
 - MobileFirst_Foundation